RaspberryPiFoundation/microbit-curriculum/en-GB/decision-maker/index.md

 # Introduction { .intro }

 You are going to turn your micro:bit into a decision maker.
-Simply ask the micro:bit a quesition and press a button (or shake) to find out the answer!
+Simply ask the micro:bit a quesition and press a button to find out the answer!

 ![screenshot](images/decision-final.png)